d2l-ai/d2l-en/chapter_deep-learning-computation/deferred-init.md

 At this point attempts to access `net[0].weight.data()` would trigger a runtime error stating that the network must be initialized before the parameters can be accessed.
-Now let's see what happens when we attempt to initialze parameters via the `initialize` method.
+Now let us see what happens when we attempt to initialze parameters via the `initialize` method.

 ```{.python .input}